knorr3/coronavirus_germany/README.md

 as custom repository URL.

-Then install the "Corona Germany" integration.
+Then install the "Coronavirus Deutschland" integration.

 If you use this method, your component will always update to the latest version.